wkrzywiec/wkrzywiec.github.io/content/posts/051_grafana-analysis/index.md

 ## Grafana dashboard

-I recommend starting with Prometheus and Grafana.
-Both tools are open source and non-invasive, meaning there's no need add any special tool/agent that may affect the overall performance.
+I would recommend starting with Prometheus and Grafana.
+Both tools are open source and non-invasive, meaning there's no need to add any special tool/agent that may affect overall performance.
 They only require adding metrics libraries to a project.
 The setup is relatively straightforward, as I've outlined in a previous article - [How to set up monitoring tools for JVM](https://wkrzywiec.is-a.dev/posts/048_jvm-monitoring/#setting-up-jvm-dashboards-in-grafana).

-Mentioned post covers also how to import one of the most popular JVM dashboard - [JVM (Micrometer)](https://grafana.com/grafana/dashboards/4701-jvm-micrometer/) - this is will be the subject of this post.
-It'll walk you around key metrics and explain when and why they're important.
+The mentioned post also covers how to import one of the most popular JVM dashboards - [JVM (Micrometer)](https://grafana.com/grafana/dashboards/4701-jvm-micrometer/) - which will be the subject of this post.
+It will walk you through key metrics and explain when and why they're important.

-The dashboard consists of sections that will be described in the following parts, which I group and change order a little bit.
+The dashboard consists of sections that will be described in the following parts, which I've grouped and changed the order a little bit.

 ## JVM Memory